jindrichmynarz/dissertation/parts/methods.md

 The retrieved matches are ranked to produce recommendations for reuse.
 Including the *Revise* step would require the matchmakers to incorporate user feedback.
 The *Retain* step is not applicable if the proposed matches are not approved or disapproved in the *Revise* step.
-Both the *Knowledge representation* and the *Problem formulation* steps can be considered to be incorporated in data preparation, as documented in the [@sec:data-preparation], since both cases and queries are materialized as data.
+Both the *Knowledge representation* and the *Problem formulation* steps can be considered to be incorporated in data preparation, as documented in [Section @sec:data-preparation], since both cases and queries are materialized as data.

 Matchmaking via SPARQL is conceived as a top-$k$ recommendation task.
 It produces a list of bidders sorted by their degree to which they match the requirements of a given query contract.